vishal2github/noJava/Theoretical_Notes/Array.md

 ### **Array**

++ Array is most fundamental data structure.

++ Array helps storing multiple values of same type in a single variable.

++ Array is useful for storing and managing collections of data.

 + Program can create array in memory to keep similar type of values.

 + Values could be primitive and non-primitive as well.

++ In primitive array, elements are stored in contiguous memory location.

++ In non-primitive array, references are stored at contiguous locations, but actual objects may be at different locations in memory.

 + To keep similary type of multiple data, arrays and linked list is used.